-Meringue is added to the pie after it's finished baking.
-Follow your recipe directions for making and baking the piecrust and filling first, then follow our steps below for preparing the meringue.
+Meringue is added to the pie after it has finished baking.
+Follow your recipe directions for making and baking the piecrust and filling, then follow our steps below for preparing the meringue.

-Step 3: Beat egg whites to soft peaks
+Step 3: Beat egg whites to soft peaks.Get our meringue recipe

 Add cream of tartar and vanilla before you begin beating the egg whites (cream of tartar helps stabilize the meringue).